TomarAditya/zapier-platform/docs/cli.md

 ## scaffold

-> Adds a starting resource, trigger, action or search to your app.
+> Adds a starting resource, trigger, action, or search to your integration.

 **Usage**: `zapier scaffold TYPE NAME`